The Superloop Adelaide 500 is Australia’s largest domestic motorsport event and widely regarded as one of the best touring car races in the world.

 Entertainment is paramount at the Superloop Adelaide 500.

-Another major component of the event is the air displays with top-line military aircraft from the Australian Defence Force.
+Major components of the event include air displays with top-line military aircrafts from the Australian Defence Force and end-of-day musical concerts.

-Built into the Superloop Adelaide 500 are some 90 individual events including a Ladies Day Luncheon, charity luncheons with Supercar drivers, driver autograph sessions, beach and fashion parades, exotic vehicle displays, sideshows, family entertainment and much, much more.
+Built into the Superloop Adelaide 500 are some 90 individual events including luncheons, charity events, meet and greets with Supercar drivers, driver autograph sessions, beach and fashion parades, exotic vehicle displays, sideshows, family entertainment and much, much more.